 instructs the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau

-1 to continue coordinating with the Director of BDT in enhancing the ability of the regional and area offices to provide information on their Sectors' activities, as well as the necessary expertise, to strengthen cooperation and coordination with the relevant regional organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union;
+1 to continue coordinating with the Director of BDT in enhancing the ability of the regional and area offices to provide information on their Sectors' activities, as well as the necessary expertise, to strengthen cooperation and coordination with the relevant regional and UN organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union;

 2 to provide Sectoral regional activities through regional offices.

+3 to make efforts of each sector, to the extent practicable, in a coordinated manner to empower regional and area offices and strengthen its staff if required to support efforts of all ITU Sectors;

+4 to report to the Council on actions taken and plans on 3 above.

 ANNEX TO RESOLUTION 25 (Rev. Dubai, 2018)